SML0127/pse-master-Dockerfile/set_up_guideline.md

 Create airflow database
 - create user airflow password 'airflow';
-- CREATE DATABASE airflow;
+- create database airflow;
-- GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO airflow;
+- grant all privileges on all tables in schema public to airflow;

 Set psql configuration
 - Add (host    all             all             0.0.0.0/0               md5 ) to /etc/postgresql/12/main/pg_hba.conf